St Mary the Virgin's Church, Little Bromley: Interior

 A barrel vaulted roof stretches over the nave and the chancel.
 The interior of the nave is in Norman style.
 In the nave is an oak pulpit and a charity board dated 1806.
 The font dates from the 15th or 16th century.
 It is octagonal with carvings on each side of the bowl; these represent the symbols of the four evangelists interspersed with Tudor roses.
 Under the bowl is a soffit carved with angels.
 The bowl is carried on a stem with four buttresses, standing on a chamfered base.
 In the chancel is a 14th-century piscina.
 The altar rails date from about 1700.
 The reredos is panelled and dates from about 1926.
 Also in the chancel is a memorial to the First World War.
 The stained glass in the north and south windows dates from the 20th century, and depicts Archbishop Laud and Charles I. At the west end of the church is a gallery with carvings of five shields of arms.
 The gallery contains the single-manual hand-pumped organ which is said to date from about 1820, made by W. G. Mack of Great Yarmouth.
+The distinctive blue pipes were stolen in 2015.
 There is a ring of four bells.
 Two of these date from the period of about 1392–1418 and are said to have been cast by Robert Burford of London.
 The other two date from about 1898; they were made by Bowell and Son of Ipswich to commemorate the Golden Jubilee of Queen Victoria.